abinit/abinit/doc/tutorial/gw1.md

 authors: VOlevano, FBruneval, XG
 ---

-# First lesson on GW
+# First tutorial on GW

 ## The quasi-particle band structure of Silicon, in the GW approximation.